 | Great for: | Budget, light users (maps/email); short trips; frequent top-ups | High data users (streaming/work); longer trips; multi-country travel |

-Holafly offers unlimited data plans for specific durations (usually 5–30 days), while Airalo sells capped data packages that range from 1 GB to 20 GB, depending on the country.
+Holafly continues to offer unlimited data packages that you can personalize for the amount of days that you need (from 1 to 90 days), while Airalo sells both unlimited and capped data packages that range from 1 GB to 50 GB, depending on the country.

-Holafly’s model is ideal for travelers who use a lot of data, for example, navigating, hotspotting, or posting travel photos.
-Iit's great if you want the convenience of not tracking usage.
+Also new for 2026 are Holafly's options for a global "light" monthly package, capped at 25 GB per month, and the yearly packages of unlimited or light global coverage.
+Holafly’s model is ideal for long-term travelers and digital nomads who use a lot of data, for example, navigating, hotspotting, or posting travel photos.
+It's great if you want the convenience of not tracking usage.

 Airalo, on the other hand, feels more like buying a local SIM directly from your phone.
 It’s often the cheaper option if you only need light data for maps, messaging, or occasional browsing.
-The trade-off is that you’ll need to monitor your usage and top up if you run out.
+The trade-off should you choose a capped package is that you’ll need to monitor your usage and top up if you run out.

 Holafly vs Airalo: Price Comparison